 “If I journal, then I have to THINK about my husband having an affair,” stated my client flatly.
 “Why would I want to do that?”

-- Work: feeling centered only when working or accomplishing
+- Work: feeling centered only when working or accomplishing, instead of healing

 - Sex: hiding from uncomfortable feelings through compulsive sexual behavior